percona/everest-doc/docs/administer/rbac.md

 ## RBAC resources and permissions

-Below are a comprehensive list of tables outlining the permissions granted for various **resources**:
+Below is a comprehensive table outlining the permissions granted for various **resources**:

 ??? info "Permissions for resources"